avengineers/spl-core/doc/build.md

 # Build Binaries

 We assume you want to build variant **alpha**.
-**alpha** is a theoretical variant, the variants in ePES might change and thus are not mentioned explicitely here.
+**alpha** is a theoretical variant, the name of your variants might be different.

 ## Visual Studio Code